rickbunker/emailAgent/docs/CODING_STANDARDS.md

 ---

-**These standards ensure our Email Agent codebase remains maintainable, scalable, and professional.
-When in doubt, follow these guidelines!** 🎯
+**These standards ensure the Email Agent codebase remains maintainable and scalable.
+When in doubt, follow these guidelines.**